Astromine/am-deny-hosts/README.md

 The **am-login-ips** script generates a uniques list of IP addresses that recently authenticated successfully with your server.
 Use can add this list to your **hosts.allow** file but it is not typically necessary.

 The **am-list-refused** script generates a uniques list of IP addresses of hosts that were refused a connection to your server.
 The report lets you analyse the success rate for blocking SSH attackers.
 Typically an attacker will cease and desist when they are refused a connection.
+## Getting Support

+We will be happy to help you install the application and respond to issues you may discover with **am-deny-hosts** scripts.
+If you discover and issue or have a question please create an issue on this project using the github system.

 ## Benefits
 When you use the **am-deny-hosts** application to protect your Linux server(s) from SSH attacks we expect you to see the following benefits: